 Interested in Mexico?
-Here's BCD's bird's-eye-view, below which you can find our "People & Places" recommendations--collection of stories and interviews about some of the country's cultural highlights!
+Here's BCD's bird's-eye-view, below which you can find our "People & Places" recommendations--collection of stories and interviews about the cultural highlights of three states: Chiapas, Oaxaca and Quintana Roo.

 The Yucatan Peninsula in southeastern Mexico is home to three Mexican states: Campeche, Quintana Roo and Yucatan.
 The isthmus separates the Gulf of Mexico from the Caribbean Sea and is made almost entirely of limestone, a geological landscape that has created more than 6,000 cenotes.
-These mysterious azure pools had spiritual significance for the ancient Maya, and get their name from Yucatec Maya — ts'onot —which refers to any location with accessible groundwater. and architecture awash in vivid colors.
+These mysterious azure pools had spiritual significance for the ancient Maya, and get their name from Yucatec Maya word ts'onot, which refers to any location with accessible groundwater.